lachioma/FFMpeg-compress-videos/README.md

   * Destination folder (default: destination folder is the same of the source video).
 Note: if you specify a folder, the same destination folder will be used for all videos regardless of their respective source folder.
   * A prefix or suffix can be added to the file name.
 If you specify any, the same prefix/suffix will be added to the file name of all videos.
 - Start FFMpeg compression!
   * Compression will take 1-5 min per video.
+The output videos will be have .mp4 extension.

 ## Installation
 - Download and install FFMpeg (http://ffmpeg.org/)